gwdg/matrix-doc/content/_index.en.md

 ## Element-Client

-Our matrix home server can be accessed via the [Element-Client](https://chat.tu-berlin.de/) in your favourite browser.
+Our matrix home server can be accessed via the [Element-Client](https://chat.academiccloud.de/) in your favourite browser.

 ## English version under development
 Currently we are stil working on the english version of this documentation.
 More pages in the menu will appear soon.

-## Matrix at TU Berlin
+## Matrix at Academic Cloud
 Matrix is a free and open, secure, decentralized protocol for real-time communication, also known by the name of one of its clients, Element.

 <object data="/images/matrix_interactive_en.svg" type="image/svg+xml" style="width: 1280px; max-width: 100%"></object>

 In recent years, the need for supporting digital tools for team collaboration has increased.
 A central tool is a team chat.
 According to Wikipedia, a chat refers to "electronic communication by means of written text in real time, usually via the Internet". ([Source](https://en.wikipedia.org/wiki/Chat)).
 With a messenger team members can make each other aware of current information and especially share links (*hyperlinks* / *links*) for further collaboration (e.g. for finding appointments, collaborative writing, planning events, editing data, code, mind maps,).
-Due to the lack of a centralized offer so far, many teams at TU Berlin have been looking for their own solutions, some of which are privacy-critical or cannot be linked to other systems.
+Due to the lack of a centralized offer so far, many teams at Academic Cloud have been looking for their own solutions, some of which are privacy-critical or cannot be linked to other systems.

-In order to meet the demand for real-time communication, the open communication protocol Matrix was introduced in a pilot operation at the TU Berlin in october 2020.
+In order to meet the demand for real-time communication, the open communication protocol Matrix was introduced in a pilot operation at the Academic Cloud in october 2020.

-In order to meet the demand for real-time communication, the open communication protocol Matrix was introduced in a pilot operation at the TU Berlin in october 2020, after a comparative analysis of several potential solution options.
+In order to meet the demand for real-time communication, the open communication protocol Matrix was introduced in a pilot operation at the Academic Cloud in october 2020, after a comparative analysis of several potential solution options.
 In april 2022, the pilot operation was transferred to regular operation.

 ## Topics